Resource wizard

 Connector will return possible object types and their attributes (schema and its object classes).
 Confirm the detected configuration.

-Click Create resource to create the resource and store it in midPoint repository.
+Click btn:[Create resource] to create the resource and store it in midPoint repository.
 Further configuration is required.
 You can choose your next step:

 -